Brutusa/Artificial-Neural-Network/README.md

-# Andujar Brutus' Artificial Neural Network results on the IRIS Dataset
+# Artificial Neural Network results on the IRIS Dataset
 Read the [PDF](/docs/explained.pdf) for more information.

 # ANN Design